Bloom-host/BloomDocs/docs/plugins/AdvancedBan.md

 ## Usage
 AdvancedBan has many commands to be able to moderate and punish rule-breakers, the most important commands are here:

-Note: Command arguments in square brackets are \[required.]
-Command arguments in left/right arrows are \<optional>.
+Note: Command arguments in square brackets are required.
+Command arguments in left/right arrows are optional.

 * `/ban <-s> [PLAYER] <REASON | @LAYOUT>` - permanently bans a player for the reason you specify
 * `/tempban <-s> [PLAYER] [Xmo|Xd|Xh|Xm|Xs|#TIMELAYOUT] <REASON | @LAYOUT>` - Temporarily bans a player for the duration and reason you specify